myPlutoZone/com.plutozone.education/README.md

 # com.plutozone.education
-Source and Example for Education
+Only Example and Demo for Education(Open source exists in a other repository!)

 # History
 - 2023-09-29 [UPDATE] Repository Name(The previous repository name was com.plutozone.programming.java)